postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 An admin can modify the roles of other team members individually by navigating to [Team](https://go.postman.co/team) > **Manage Roles**.

 An admin can manage which team members have **Admin** and **Developer** roles.
-If you are on a Postman Business or Enterprise plan, an admin will also have the option of assigning a **Community Manager**.
+If you are on a Postman Professional or Enterprise plan, an admin will also have the option of assigning a **Community Manager**.

 Only a team member with the billing role can grant the **Billing** role to or remove it from other team members.